g-gualeni/QtNoid2/QtNoidApp/QtNoidApp.md

 - `bool updateMainWindowTitle(bool changed, QWidget *ref)`: starting from a widget, it updates the main dialog title, adding an * if changed is true, or removing the * if false.

-- `QPixmap fullDialogGrab(QWidget *ref)`: starting from a widget, captures the full dialog.
-This is perfect for creating screenshots for a user manual or for release notes.
-If you need to acquire only the widget content, just use the Qt method grab().
+- `QPixmap fullDialogGrab(QWidget *ref)`: Starting from a widget, captures the full dialog.
+This is perfect for creating screenshots for a user manuals or release notes.
+If you need to capture only the widget content, just use the Qt method `grab()`.
+You can pass also a `QMainWindow` pointer, since this class inherits QWidget.

 ### Non Static Methods